parttimenerd/asgct2-demo/README.md

 *With an interval of 500us (0.5ms), more information on the arguments in the [async-profiler](https://github.com/parttimenerd/async-profiler/tree/parttimenerd_asgct2).
 Use another benchmark like tomcat instead of jython, if the flame graph misses the bottom frames.*

-This resulted in a flame graph like (click on the image to get to the HTML flame graph) before I rebuild the async-profiler fork:
+This resulted in a flame graph like (click on the image to get to the HTML flame graph):

 [![Crop of the generated flame graph for jython dacapo benchmark](img/jython.png)](https://htmlpreview.github.io/?https://github.com/parttimenerd/asgct2-demo/blob/main/img/jython.html)